mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 The review identified several production concerns:

-- `ExecutionPolicy Bypass` weakens script execution controls
+- `ExecutionPolicy Bypass` reduces script execution-policy enforcement
+- The service account could modify the folder containing its script
 - Existing output does not prove current task health
+- The service account used stored reusable credentials
+- A named accountable service account owner was not documented
-- Splunk collected only LOG01 local events
+- Splunk collected only local `MRTG-LOG01` events
+- Splunk Web used local HTTP in the demonstrated workflow
-- Hyper-V checkpoints are not enterprise backups
+- Hyper-V checkpoints were not backups
-- The built-in Administrator still requires LAPS governance
+- Built-in Administrator LAPS management was not revalidated
-- Recovery keys require protected escrow
-- Service account passwords require rotation or managed identities
+- BitLocker recovery-key escrow and recovery were not tested
-- Splunk administrative access requires role separation
+- Splunk administrative role separation was not demonstrated
+- The removal of `MRTG\Domain Admins` was not traced to a documented change

-These do not invalidate the lab.
-They define the next maturity level.
+These limitations define the next control-maturity requirements.

 ---